This article is written by Shivom Sharma, pursuing a Diploma in Advanced Contract Drafting, Negotiation and Dispute Resolution from Lawsikho.com.

 - Access to funding for development of the Apple device.

-Limitations of the Apple and AT&T partnership
+Limitations of the Apple and AT&T Partnership

 After the launch there was an immense spike in network traffic.
 The data demands of the customers were off the charts.
 AT&T was not prepared or equipped to deal with the statistics which confronted it.
 As a result, they wanted Apple to limit the user interface of customer data (e.g. limit YouTube usage to Wi-Fi.)
 However, Apple refused to intervene.
 Apple did not take any measures to limit the user interface.
 Apple stuck to making the user interface the best experience.
 This issue was escalated when Apple refused to deal with any network problems which may arise.
 The entire burden was left on AT&T true to its Contract.

 Then, AT&T rose to the occasion.
-They invested in equipment and carried out research to better understand the customer needs.
+They invested in equipment and carried out researches to better understand the customer needs.
 They set up better network bases in cities such as New York and Chicago where the network traffic was dense and in turn truly conquered the market.

-Another limitation of the deal was that people who had already subscribed to some other service providers could not purchase the iPhone without incurring a small loss.
+Another limitation of the deal was that people who had already subscribed to some other service provider could not purchase the iPhone without incurring a small loss.
 Therefore, there was a small customer base which was left untapped by the Partnership.
 However, surveys and data which was then collected shows that people actually held off subscribing to another provider and postponed such subscription where possible till the launch of the iPhone.

 The Apple and AT&T Partnership was a mutually beneficial partnership amidst the then market scenarios.
 There was good division of role and responsibility amongst the Corporations which made the transition of launch smoother.
 Both the Corporations benefited from the partnership.
 AT&T went on to be the sole carrier of Apple iPhone till 2011.
 However, the limitations of the partnership and the changing market conditions left no scope for its extension.